 How can we help Bitcoin and blockchain technology win market share?
 We can develop scalable, trustworthy lending systems to support growth of the asset class.
 As part of that journey, we will need to use rehypothecation.

-BlockFi recently announced a new product, the BlockFi Interest Account.
-This announcement generated a lot of buzz and has been embraced by many in the crypto community.
+The BlockFi Interest Account has been embraced by many in the crypto community.
 Even with the outpouring of support, some did not like the risks associated with the product.
 The ability to self custody large amounts of value with Bitcoin is one of the unique qualities of blockchain technology and something that will always be the preferred method of storage for many in the community.

 Our new product does carry risk, which we thoroughly disclose and thoughtfully manage.
 We think it’s important for people to know and understand the realities of rehypothecation and its role as a financial tool to help grow the cryptocurrency industry.

-One concern that is voiced frequently is that rehypothecation creates more that 21M Bitcoin.
+One concern is that rehypothecation creates more that 21M Bitcoin.
 In our view, without a major change to the current implementation of Bitcoin, you can’t create more than 21M Bitcoin.
 This is a technological reality of the Bitcoin blockchain.
-Even if you are worried about margin trading or rehypothecation enabling this, platformsthat enable margin and up to 100X leverage have already existed for some time, including during the 2017 bull run.
+Even if you are worried about margin trading or rehypothecation enabling this, platforms that enable margin and up to 100X leverage have already existed for some time, including during the 2017 bull run.

 Why do we want rehypothecation in the crypto market?
 Let’s look at 5 key points regarding rehypothecation in traditional markets and how this capability is unique with Bitcoin: